 This is a problem.
 In coming years, more executives will retire.
 Women make up almost half of the professional workforce and are getting advanced degrees faster than males.
 As more women leave, the number of qualified candidates decreases.

 Even more so, it is important to keep women from leaving and train this talented group of professionals to run these companies.
-Only if one deals with the reasons why women are leaving and remove the barriers that prevent women from advancing.
+Only if one deals with the reasons why women are leaving and removes the barriers that prevent women from advancing.

-Growing up, I observed double standards on women throughout church, school, television and in society.
+Growing up, I observed double standards on women throughout church, school, television, and society.
 I could not understand why it was so and remember thinking how unfair.

 I’ve seen women question whether they had the skills and abilities for a new position.
 I’ve seen where some women will not submit their resume for a new position because they don’t think they are qualified.